JaneliaSciComp/G4_Display_Tools/docs/protocol-designer_configure-settings_tutorial.md

 Open the file `G4_Display_Tools/G4_Protocol_Designer/G4_Protocol_Designer_Settings.m` in MATLAB.
 The first line of this file should read "Configuration File Path: /Users/taylorl/Desktop/HHMI Panels Configuration.ini" or something similar.
 This path must be accurate to open the Designer.
 If it is not, replace the current path with the correct path to your HHMI Panels Configuration.ini file.

-Note: There should be exactly one space between the ':' and the first character of your path.
+__Note__: There should be exactly one space between the ':' and the first character of your path.
 Additionally there should be no trailing spaces at the end of your path.
 Please ensure these two things are true before saving and closing the file.
+{:.warning}

 This is the only change you should make to this file.
 Please save and close the file when you are done.